ThoughtWorks-AELab/ref_di_aws_auth0_bootstrap/readme.md

 * create a personal access token for the automation user.
 That user should be able to manage teams.
 That can be done here: https://github.com/settings/tokens

+* create an organization in GitHub

-* create teams for each role you would like to support within AWS.
+* create teams in GitHub under that organization for each role you would like to support within AWS.
 Current bootstrap supports dev_admin and infra_reader

 * Create a file called .auth0 that only you can read that will set